cmenkemeller/movie_db_showcase/README.md

 # Equifax Movie DB

+This project serves as a showcase for how Cardin Menkemeller (as of 2024-06-21 at least) creates a quick Flutter project.
+This project was created in ~8 hours and can always be improved.
+In fact, I have included a series of improvement suggestion below.
+Enjoy!

 ## Running instructions
 1. Create file 'api-keys.json' in project root
 - Add following code with your own API key